emmy-codes/Star-Trek-Museum/README.md

 Google Fonts for finding a replacement font that everyone would have access to.

 (( Make sure to include things like git, GitHub, the program used to make your wireframes, any programs used to compress your images, did you use a CSS framework like Bootstrap?
-If so add it here (add the version used).
+If so add it here (add the version used))

-A great tip for this section is to include them as you use them, that way you won't forget what you ended up using when you get to the end of your project. ))

 ## Deployment & Local Development